The Ultimate Guide to Social Media Marketing

 Organising and Scheduling

 When you have content that you want to share, you need to decide when to post it.
 Scheduling your content in advance is often a smart thing to do because you can set it up and then leave it to post automatically.
 However, it's also important to not to simply automate everything.
 Replying to comments and engaging people in conversation is best done by a person, and you can't schedule those things in advance.
 When you do want to schedule posts, you can use tools such as Buffer or Hootsuite to do so.
-Even if you just want to post everything yourself, creating an editorial calendar will help you keep track of when you need to create and post your content.
+You can also use smart tools like Bulk.ly, who offer a set and forget solution to put your social media campaigns on autopilot.
+If you just want to post everything yourself, creating an editorial calendar will help you keep track of when you need to create and post your content.

 Deciding how often to post can take some trial and error.
 You don't want to post too often but you don't want to do it too sporadically either.
 It also depends on which platform you're using.
 Multiple posts per day on Facebook probably won't be welcome, but multiple posts per day on Twitter is to be expected.
 You might also want to consider how often you post your own content versus how often you share content from other sources.